crabbo-rave/Hangman/README.md

 # lean4-Hangman

-A project to help get some expierience with IO in lean 4.
+A project to help get some experience with IO in lean 4.